 5 Questions To Help Get Your Film Noticed

-If you’re looking for ways to get your film noticed, you’re not alone.
+You’re not alone if you’re looking for ways to get your film noticed.

-It’s been a long time since the days of Ed Burns and Kevin Smith made the whole idea of making movies possible.
-In the years since, film production is a lot cheaper.
+It’s been a long time since the days of Ed Burns and Kevin Smith made the whole idea of making movies possible, and in the years since, film production has been a lot cheaper.

 get your film noticed